BenNahum6/play-perfect-game-qa/tests/sanity/sanity_test_cases_game_flow.md

 **Expected Result:** App navigates to the tutorial screen.

 ## TC 3: Tutorial Mode
-**Steps:**
-- Verify tutorial enforces required user actions (cannot skip confirmation dialogs).
+### Preconditions
+- User has completed the registration flow.
+- App navigated to tutorial mode for the first time.
+- The device is connected to a stable internet connection.

+### Test Steps and Expected Results
+**Step 1:** Try to interact with elements allowed by the tutorial, elements **not** allowed by the tutorial, and press the "Next" button to finish the tutorial at any time.
+**Expected Result:** Interactions with tutorial-allowed elements and the "Next" button succeed. interactions with non-allowed elements are blocked or ignored.

+**Step 2:** Observe the visual pointer guiding the user during the tutorial.
-- Verify visual pointer guides user to perform required actions that advance the tutorial.
+**Expected Result:** The visual pointer clearly indicates the next required action to advance the tutorial.

-- Verify that pressing the Next button ends the tutorial game session immediately and navigates to the Game Over screen.
+**Step 3:** Press the "Next" button during the tutorial.
+**Expected Result:** The tutorial session ends immediately and navigates to the Game Over screen.
-- Verify tutorial session resumes from last step if app is closed or removed from memory mid-tutorial.

-**Expected Results:**
-- Tutorial responds only after user completes guided actions.
-- Visual pointer leads user to next step.
-- Next button ends session and transitions to score summary.
-- Tutorial resumes from same point after relaunch.
+**Step 4:** Close or remove the app from memory during the tutorial, then relaunch the app.
+**Expected Result:** The tutorial resumes from the step where it was interrupted.

 ## TC 4: End Game Prompt
-**Steps:**
-- Verify "End Game" screen shows confirmation dialog.
-- Verify screen is dimmed except "Submit" button spotlight.
-- Verify user cannot continue tutorial without selecting either Submit or Play On.
-- Verify "Submit" button confirms and ends tutorial game.

-**Expected Results:**
-- Confirmation dialog opens on End Game.
-- Spotlight effect highlights Submit.
-- User forced to choose "Submit" to proceed.
+### Preconditions
-- Submit ends the tutorial and moves to Game Over.
+- User is in tutorial mode and reaches the End Game prompt.

+### Test Steps and Expected Results
+**Step 1:** Press the "End" button to trigger the end game flow.
+**Expected Result:** The "End Game" confirmation dialog appears.

+**Step 2:** Try to press the "Play On" button and the "Submit" button.
+**Expected Result:** The "Play On" button is present but disabled and does not respond. the "Submit" button is highlighted, enabled, and responds to the press.
+Press "Submit" leading the user to the "Game over" screen.

 ## TC 5: Game Over Screen
-**Steps:**
+### Preconditions
+- The game session has ended and the Game Over screen is triggered.

+### Test Steps and Expected Results
+**Step 1:** Wait for the Game Over screen to appear.
-- Verify Game Over screen loads successfully without errors.
+**Expected Result:** The Game Over screen loads successfully without crashes or freezes.

-- Verify score, time bonus, and total score are displayed correctly.
+**Step 2:** Check the displayed score, time bonus, and total score on the Game Over screen.
-- Verify "OK"/close (X) button dismisses the score screen without issues.

-**Expected Results:**
-- Game Over screen loads without crashes or freezes.
-- Score, Time Bonus, and Total Score are calculated and displayed correctly.
+**Expected Result:** Score, Time Bonus, and Total Score are calculated and displayed correctly.

-- Pressing "OK" or close (X) exits the screen smoothly and transitions to the Leaderboard.
+**Step 3:** Press the "OK" or close (X) button to dismiss the Game Over screen.
+**Expected Result:** The screen exits smoothly and the app transitions to the "Leaderboard" screen.

 ## TC 6: Leaderboard Screen
-**Steps:**
+### Preconditions
+- User has completed a game session and arrived at the Leaderboard screen.

+### Test Steps and Expected Results
+**Step 1:** Wait for the Leaderboard screen to load.
-- Verify leaderboard screen loads without errors.
+**Expected Result:** The Leaderboard screen loads without errors.

-- Verify all players are listed sorted by total score descending.
+**Step 2:** Review the list of players displayed on the Leaderboard.
+**Expected Result:** Players are listed with the highest total score at the top, descending to the lowest.

+**Step 3:** Check each player's entry for avatar, name, and score.
-- Verify each entry shows player avatar, name, and score.
+**Expected Result:** Each entry shows the correct player avatar, name, and score.

-- Verify "CLAIM" button successfully collects reward.
+**Step 4:** Press the "CLAIM" button next to your player entry to collect the reward.
+**Expected Result:** Reward is successfully collected and an animation plays.

+**Step 5:** Observe the screen transition after claiming the reward.
-- Verify user is taken to Game Lobby after claiming reward.
+**Expected Result:** User is taken to the Game Lobby screen.

-**Expected Results:**
-- Leaderboard loads properly.
-- Players sorted by score.
-- Entries include full player info.
-- CLAIM works and shows animation.
-- User lands in Game Lobby after.

 ## TC 7: First Real Game
 **Steps:**